Court dress: Family law proceedings

 It is arguable that the Oireachtas intended the ban on "wigs and gowns" should be read liberally to mean that judges and barristers should appear in ordinary suits in these cases.
 In practice, a literal interpretation of the rule has been preferred.
-Judges and counsel do not wear either wig or gown in the family courts but will dutifully don the court coat (if applicable) and a wing collar and bands nonetheless.
+Judges and counsel do not wear either wig or gown in the family courts but sometimes don the court coat (if applicable) and a wing collar and bands nonetheless, in part so that they can be distinguished from other court personnel.

+According to the Law Reform Commission, the purpose of not wearing wigs and gowns is to ensure that such proceedings are "as informal as is practicable and consistent with the administration of justice."

 Full court working dress remains worn in the Supreme Court in any proceedings, including those under the foregoing statutes.

 Sittings outside the law terms

 The Rules of Court oblige judges and barristers to wear court dress only "during the sittings" that is, during the four law terms of Michaelmas, Hilary, Easter and Trinity.
 In any hearing during the vacations, judges and counsel wear ordinary suits.

 Solicitors

-By virtue of Section 17 of the Courts Act 1971, all solicitors have full rights of audience in the superior courts of the Republic of Ireland.
+By virtue of Section 17 of the Courts Act 1971, all solicitors have full rights of audience in the superior courts of Ireland.
 When appearing as advocates, they wear ordinary suits and, unlike in England, are not required to wear gowns.